Planning Your Visit

 The public galleries and committee rooms are fitted with infra-red induction loop systems.
 When visiting the public galleries and committee rooms, visitors with hearing impairments must arrange their own interpreters, if required.

-Whatever your reason for visiting Parliament, wheelchairs may be borrowed on arrival but you will need to bring a personal assistant since we cannot provide an escort to accompany you throughout your visit.
+Whatever your reason for visiting Parliament, wheelchairs may be borrowed on arrival but you will need to bring a companion since we cannot provide a member of staff to accompany you throughout your visit.
 If you are attending a meeting or function by invitation then it is recommended that you contact your host ahead of your visit to discuss access requirements.

 For more information about getting around Parliament please see Chapter 4 of the access film Getting Around.